-1. The Meeting will be known as York Interfaith.
+1. The organisation is known as York Interfaith Group

-c) foster positive attitudes (engendering trust, combating ignorance and prejudice), within and between religious groups and in the wider, secular
+shared concerns; c) foster positive attitudes (engendering trust, overcoming

+ignorance and prejudice), within and between faith groups and in the wider, secular

 world; d) enable people of different backgrounds, beliefs and cultures to meet, and,

-to experience as far as is possible something of those backgrounds, beliefs and
+to experience as far as possible the backgrounds, beliefs and cultures of others. e)

-e) bring the aims of the Interfaith Network to a local level in the city of York and
+promote the aims of the Interfaith Network at a local level in the city of York and

 surrounding area including developing respectful relationships which do not blur or